GaryNanTie/AGI/README.md

 Implicit deep learning models are used to jointly learn Q-K-V embeddings and contextual token representations designed to simultaneously capture language syntactic co-occurrence and semantic alignment.
 Six fundamental parameterizations elucidate different subtle and nuanced ways syntax and semantics can interact.
 They may be construed as different cognitive regimes: like retrieval, prediction, abstraction, deliberation.

+'Linguistic Cognitive Regimes' DOI:10.13140/RG.2.2.23797.54243 We introduce a novel  implicit attention mechanism for large language modeling.
+It reveals six possible kinds of distinct cognitive regimes naturally inherent in language.